Nerf war

 A Nerf war is an activity involving Nerf Blasters or other foam-blasting toys.
 Since foam-firing blasters are relatively safe and cheap, Nerf wars can include participants and battlefields otherwise unsuitable for airsoft and paintball, such as children.

 Background

-A Nerf war is usually played by young children with connection to schooling.
+A Nerf war is usually played by young children with connections to schooling.
 The activity is used for entertainment.

 Nerf Internet community (NIC) wars

 Many wars across the United States are organized and promoted through the forums of enthusiast sites.
 The members of these forums are collectively known as the Nerf Internet Community (NIC).

-The NIC holds large annual wars on both the East coast and West Coast of the United States and certain locations even have bi-annual or monthly wars.
-All around Australia there are wars as well, and a yearly event called Reign of Foam.
+The NIC holds large annual wars on both the East and West Coasts of the United States, and certain locations even have bi-annual or monthly wars.
+There are wars all around Australia as well, and a yearly event called Reign of Foam.
 Some colleges and youth groups have active clubs and associations that host Nerf wars regularly.